Poisonous-Potato/JTK-Website/cms-jtk/README.md

 ```
 make file .env
-add this things for CDN and other
+add this things for CDN and other keys and token in Strapi

 CLOUDINARY_NAME = website-jtk-cdn
 CLOUDINARY_KEY = 126811378689228